Interface Query

 • isBound

-boolean isBound(Parameter<?> parameter)
+boolean isBound(@Nonnull Parameter<?> parameter)

 Return a boolean value indicating whether an argument has been bound to the parameter represented by the given parameter object.